andergisomon/efb2073_report/content/posts/About_Us/index.md

 ## Team members

-We are second year third semester Electrical and Electronics Engineering students in Universiti Teknologi PETRONAS.
+At the time of taking this course, we are second year third semester Electrical and Electronics Engineering students in Universiti Teknologi PETRONAS.
-Currently undergoing Microprocessors & Computer Architecture (EFB2073).

 | Volintine Ander  | Zechariah Hwong | Eddry Haqimy |
 |:-:|:-:|:-:|